 You want your kids to be comfortable in their own skin and proud of the things that make them who they are.
 And you want kids to respect other children in the same way, right?
-If both of those are true, then we need to figure out how to talk to kids about microaggressions.
+If both of those are true, then talking to your kids about microaggressions matters.

-Kids are sponges, much more so than most adults want to admit.
-Children absorb the subtle and overt messages society sends about race, gender, sexual orientation, class, and disability.
+Kids are watching and listening to adults all the time, through face to face contact and through all kinds of media.
+Through all this observing, children absorb the subtle and overt biased messages society sends about race, gender, sexual orientation, class, and disability.

-And they reflect those biased messages back to other kids, often in the form of microaggressions.
+Children then reflect those biased messages back to other kids, often in the form of microaggressions.
+See, for example, this research about how children in a multiracial preschool regularly used racially biased language with their peers.

-Not only are kids likely to commit microaggressions.
-If any aspect of their identity is marginalized by society, they will also be on the receiving end of them.
-But if we teach kids what microaggressions are, then we can show kids how to interrupt them.
+If any aspect of your child’s identity is marginalized by society, they will also likely be on the receiving end of microaggressions.
+If we teach kids what microaggressions are and how they hurt, then we can show kids how to interrupt them.

 Disclosure: For your convenience, this post includes affiliate links.
 If you purchase items through these links, I may earn a small commission at no additional cost to you.
 You can read my full disclosure policy here.